newtonmathias/newtonmathias/README.md

 💡 Always learning, coding, and building cool stuff.
 Open to collaboration and new opportunities!

-🔥 My passion: Crafting seamless web experiences with cutting-edge technology.
+🔥 My passion: Crafting seamless web experiences.

 📚 Currently diving deeper into web security.